heklmbbsna/CS2040-1/README.md

 ***

+7. Scanner problem

-7. This episode shows you a possible problem when you try to create two Scanner objects in your program.
+    This episode shows you a possible problem when you try to create two Scanner objects in your program.

     The program in the attached file is to read in an integer N (1 or 2) . if N = 1, it will call the first method to read another integer M and